 Primary facilities : We offer assistance in arranging medical visa, accommodation for the patient and family, meals, appointment with surgeon.

-Cost-friendly : Financial aspects affect medical treatments in a huge way, and our budget friendly packages won't burn a hole in your pocket.
+Cost-friendly : Financial aspects affect medical treatments in a huge way, and we offer budget friendly packages from the best kidney hospitals in the world.

 Ethical : Kidney Transplant in India through the Forerunners Healthcare Consultants ensures utmost care in maintaining quality and ethics while serving a patient.

 Other services : We also take care of quick visa letter, health diet as advised by your attending surgeon, to and fro airport travel, vacation tour, etc.

 International Patient Experience